Find Posts By Topic

 Seattle Restored helps Siembra sow the seeds of success

 When it came to building his business, Alex Dorros found his biggest challenge was finding affordable kitchen space.
-He even had to put his business Siembra, which sells Peruvian and Columbian food, on hold at one point because he couldn’t find a space that met his needs.
+He even had to put his business Siembra, which sells Peruvian and Colombian food, on hold at one point because he couldn’t find a space that met his needs.
 Now, through our… [ Keep reading ]

-Seattle, WA – In a press announcement on Friday, January 9, 2026, Mayor Katie B. Wilson announced Alicia Teel as Acting Director for the Office of Economic Development.
+Seattle, WA – In a press announcement on Friday, January 9, 2026, Mayor Katie B. Wilson announced Alicia Teel as Interim Director for the Office of Economic Development.
 “I’m honored to serve in this interim capacity to lead the Office of Economic Development.
 Our talented team is dedicated to leading projects and making investments that open up access… [ Keep reading ]

 Helping Seattle’s small businesses grow